apache/jena-site/source/documentation/query/service_enhancer.md

 Note, that in pathological cases this can require a bulk request to be repeatedly re-executed with disabled caches for each input binding.
 For example, assume that the largest result yet set seen for a service is 1000 and the system is about to serve the 1001st binding from cache for a specific input binding.
 The question is whether this would exceed the service's so far unknown result set size limit.
 Therefore, in order to answer that question a remote request that bypasses the cache is performed.
-Furthermore, let's assume that request produces 2000 results.
-Then for the problem repeats once another input binding's 2001st result was about to be served.
+Furthermore, let's assume that another request produced 2000 results.
+Then the problem repeats once another input binding's 2001st result were about to be served.

 ### SPARQL Functions
 The service enhancer plugin introduces functions and property functions for listing cache content and removing cache entries.